Our founder Casey Tanner wrote a book!

 We can reject this pursuit of perfection, and remind ourselves that we are enough as we are, regardless of what we would like to work on.
 Engaging with books that are based on the unlearning of white supremacy culture and the building of radical self-acceptance can inspire us.
 Although similar to self-help, these texts are written by Black, anti-capitalist, liberatory authors committed to the idea that we are enough just as we are in defiance to white supremacy:

-We can be loveable works in progress.
+We can be lovable works in progress.
 We can be enough, with aspects of ourselves and our lives that we want to improve.
 We can also allow ourselves space to exist, rest, and love, exactly the way we are.

 You are enough, simply and beautifully, because you are here and because you are you.